obssxed-cell/docking-pipeline/README.md

 ## Notes

-- The grid box (`CENTER_X/Y/Z`, `SIZE_X/Y/Z`) is specific to the binding site you're targeting — recompute it for your own receptor rather than reusing the example values.
+- The grid box (`CENTER_X/Y/Z`, `SIZE_X/Y/Z`) is specific to the binding site you're targeting so I recommend you recompute it for your own receptor rather than reusing the example values I provided.
 - The exact `pdb2pqr30` / `mk_prepare_receptor.py` flags in `dock.sh`
   may need small adjustments depending on your installed tool versions.
-- `dock.sh` skips (rather than aborts on) a missing or failing ligand, so one bad input doesn't kill an entire screening run.
+- `dock.sh` skips on a missing or failing ligand, so one bad input doesn't kill an entire screening run.

 ## Dependencies